-A blizzard/sleet storm is currently pummeling the East Coast, and as you wait out the snow day with friends, family and a nice glass of wine, we want you to remember that there are still warm and sunny parts of the world.
+As you wait out the cold and snowy season with friends, family and a nice glass of wine, we want you to remember that there are still warm and sunny parts of the world.

-These ten destinations in particular have gorgeous weather and beautiful beaches right now—imagine yourself in any one of them, or better yet, use the time stuck indoors to start planning your winter escape.
+These ten destinations in particular have gorgeous weather and beautiful beaches—imagine yourself in any one of them, or better yet, use the time stuck indoors to start planning your winter escape.

 Big Island, Hawaii